 A map of Oz was displayed on the stage prior to the show.
 In the middle was the emerald city and it glowed green.
 I was really impressed by all the details that went into the backgrounds.
 Everything shifted so easily from scene to scene.
 The costumes were colorful, vibrant and had unique designs.
 The music kept me mesmerized throughout the show.
 The actresses sang beautifully.
 I ended up buying a magnet and an overpriced shirt as a token of memorabilia.
 I really enjoyed the show.
 If you get the change I highly recommend you check it out.
 This concludes the day.
 I conquered the subway once more as I made my way back to the Frederick Hotel.

 Don’t forget to “Like” this video and to “Subscribe” to my YouTube channel so you can keep up with my latest videos.
+I upload new videos every Sunday and Thursday.
 I hope you enjoyed reading this blog post, inside the Empire State Building.
 If you have any questions feel free to comment below.